Common Gap Semester Questions

 What do colleges think of Gap Programs?

 Many students and parents fear that taking time off between high school and college puts them at a disadvantage when applying to college.
 In truth, many colleges look favorably upon this decision, seeing it as a sign that students are taking their education seriously and not just following an expected path.
-For example, Princeton University has actively begun promoting the Gap experience through their Bridge Year Program and Middlebury suggests students take a Fall Gap Semester for their First Year students starting in February .
+For example, Princeton University has actively been promoting the Gap experience through their Bridge Year Program and Middlebury suggests students take a Fall Gap Semester before starting at Middlebury as “Febs” in February.

 Colleges recognize that a Gap Program allows students time to reflect on their future goals, both educational and otherwise, and provides them with the chance to explore a variety of interests.
 Students enter or return to college more focused and sure of themselves.